JNavith/genre-guide/README.md

 # genre.guide
-The code that powers genre.guide (not up yet and probably won't be for a long time)
+The code that powers [genre.guide](https://genre.guide) (currently in a "hidden" alpha -- please do not expect a pleasant or stable experience using the website for now)

 How to use: